Skip to main menu Skip to main content Skip to footer

 People can get confused.
 They think that because their child received a vision “screening” at school that they’re good.
 The same is true for some arbitrary eye tests they have on a phone app or they receive at work.

-The reality is that our eye testing at Cornea Consultants of Albany is anything but “regular.”
+The reality is that our eye testing at Center For Eye Care Excellence is anything but “regular.”
 Our eye exams are far more than simply testing your refractive accuracy; eye exams also check the structure of your eyes.
 Dr. Eden and Dr. Schultze test for glaucoma, a condition where the pressure inside your eyes becomes elevated and damages your vision.
 The slit lamp exam detects a wide range of eye conditions and diseases, including cataracts, macular degeneration, corneal ulcers, and diabetic retinopathy.
 An ophthalmoscope is used to check the retina at the back of the eye and the surrounding structures.
 We test your depth perception and eye-tracking ability.
 We even test how your eyes work together.

 Many eye conditions don’t show symptoms until damage has already been done to your vision.
 That’s why regular adult comprehensive eye exams are important.